spencerlievens/prova/docs/design/segwit.md

 ![Figure 2](segwit-fig2.png)

-Figure 2 shows how the RMG chain constructs merkle trees of TxIDs and TxIDWithSigs and then combines the merkle trees by hashing both roots into a new root, which is written to the block header.
+Figure 2 shows how the Prova chain constructs merkle trees of TxIDs and TxIDWithSigs and then combines the merkle trees by hashing both roots into a new root, which is written to the block header.

 ## Transaction Digest Algorithm